kidisty/Standard-Error/README.md

 -Calculated the means and standard error for each sample.

 -A plot displaying the means for each sample, with the standard error as error bars.

+-Calculated the range of SEM values across the sample set.